Condoms - one size does not fit all!

 Add more lube

-Any oil based products are not suitable including oil based lubricants, coconut oil and olive oil.
-Always ensure that you only use water based products or silicone lubricants as oil based lubricants and other storecupboard products will degrade the latex of the condom.
+Any oil-based products are not suitable, including oil-based lubricants, coconut oil and olive oil.
+Always ensure that you only use water-based products or silicone lubricants as oil-based lubricants and other store cupboard products will degrade the latex of the condom.

-Be aware that if you have been using oil based lubricants during sex play, they stay in the vagina and anus for up to 14-24 hours, so any residue may damage condoms if you then have intercourse using condoms.
+Be aware that if you have been using oil-based lubricants during sex play, they stay in the vagina and anus for up to 14-24 hours, so any residue may damage condoms if you then have intercourse using condoms.

 Vaseline and Baby Oil were never designed as sexual lubricants